 I’m struggling with my writing project.
 What advice do you have?

-If you’re frustrated and despairing, fear not.
-We’ve all been there.
-In fact, there’s a very good chance that at the very moment you’re reading this, I, too, am frustrated and despairing in my writer’s cave.
+There’s a very good chance that at the very moment you’re reading this, I, too, am frustrated and despairing in my writer’s cave.
 It’s not for the faint of heart, this writing gig.
 The best advice I can offer you is this: keep going.
-Also, writing is murky, and that’s okay.
+Writing is murky.
 You don’t have to see a clear path to a finished product yet: you just need to know a single next step.
 By the time you’ve completed that step, chances are good you’ll see another thing that needs to be done.
 For the record, when I was finishing THE THING ABOUT JELLYFISH, I was so frustrated with my own ability to get it right, I literally walked around holding a pencil between my teeth in order to stay positive.
 So maybe try that.
 Oh, and that thing you’re afraid to put in there?
 The thing that you think will never resonate with anyone?
 The thing that makes you feel super-vulnerable, like you’re standing in your middle school hallway in your pajamas and everyone is laughing at you?
 That, right there, might just be the heart of your book.